MaibornWolff/codecharta/visualization/README.md

 Build the project in `dist/webpack`.
 The produced files are required if you want to [package](#package) the application or [start](#start) the standalone version.

-> Additional files are copied inside the webpack, which are required to execute the electron standalone via npm (run) start
+> Additional files are copied inside the webpack, which are required to execute the electron standalone via npm (run) start.
 > Note that the `build` command requires unix tools on path, so on Windows add them to it or use the bash shell

 ```bash